rethinkdb/rethinkdb-rs/api/ruby/aggregation/group.md

 on.
 (In the case of the `order_by` in the inefficient example, that means memory proportional **to the size of the table**.)
-The array limit is also enforced for grouped data, so the `order_by` example would fail for tables with more than 100,000 rows.
+The array limit is also enforced for grouped data, so the `order_by` example would fail for tables with more than 100,000 rows without changing the `array_limit` option to `run`.

 # More Examples #